Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Generalized coherence examples

 The exact modeling of the auto-correlator in this case is difficult, since the unbound DM populates the continuous part of the spectrum existing of plane waves that get distorted around the central body.
 This leads to effects like gravitational focusing \cite{Kim:2021yyo}, that result in $\mathcal{O}(1\%)$ variations in the density.
 For simplicity, we neglect these effects and instead use the autocorrelator for dark matter in the standard halo model, taking the isotropic limit in the absence of such distortions \cite{Cheong:2024ose},

 where $\rho^\mathrm{gal}$ is the average galactic energy density of DM and $\sigma$ its velocity dispersion.
-Including DM in the 1s state the total autocorrelator becomes
+Including DM in the 1s state the total autocorrelator becomes,

-where $\rho_{1s}$ is the DM density in the 1s groundstate at the position of the experiment and $E_{1s}=-\alpha^2m/2$ its energy.
+where $\rho_{1s}$ is the DM density in the 1s ground state at the position of the experiment and $E_{1s}=-\alpha^2m/2$ its energy.

-Regarding the behavior of our generalized coherence time, one may distinguish two cases.
 If the density in the halo dominates $\rho_{1s}\gg\rho^\mathrm{gal}$\,, the autocorrelation does not decay due to the $1s$ state being perfectly coherent.
 This results in $\tau_\mathrm{coh}(T_\mathrm{obs})=T_\mathrm{obs}$\,.
 One may wonder to which degree the coherence of the $1s$ state is an approximation.
 Since the state is perfectly coherent in the non-interacting theory, its decoherence must be related to perturbative interactions redistributing scalar particles between the levels.
 It therefore seems likely that the inherent coherence time of a state corresponds to its time of formation or equilibration with other levels.

-For the formation mechanism discussed in \cite{Budker:2023sex}\,, these timescales can be as large as the lifetime of the sun (5 Gyr) and we therefore consider them as perfectly coherent.
+Details on possible sources of incoherence can be found in the supplemental material.
+In particular, we consider the perturbations coming from Jupiters gravitational potential.
+We find that they reduce the ground state lifetime below the age of the Solar system for masses $ 3 \cdot\,10^{-15}\,\mathrm{eV} \lesssim m \lesssim 10^{-14}\,\mathrm{eV}$\,, though they remain negligible for the discussion of recoherence.

 If the density in the galactic halo dominates on the other hand $\rho_{1s}\ll\rho^\mathrm{gal}$, the generalized coherence time levels off after $T_\mathrm{obs}\gtrsim 1/(m\sigma^2)$\,.
 However, because the $1s$ state remains individually perfectly coherent, its own contribution to the generalized coherence time continues to grow linearly with $T_\mathrm{obs}$.
-Therefore, even if the $1s$ solar halo's density is much smaller than the galactic one, after a time $T_\mathrm{obs}\gtrsim (\rho^\mathrm{gal}/\rho_{1s})^2/(m\sigma^2)$ the signal enters recoherence due to the coherent nature of the $1s$ state and the generalized coherence time starts to grow linearly again.
+Therefore, even if the $1s$ Solar halo's density is much smaller than the galactic one, after a time $T_\mathrm{obs}\gtrsim (\rho^\mathrm{gal}/\rho_{1s})^2/(m\sigma^2)$ the signal enters recoherence due to the coherent nature of the $1s$ state and the generalized coherence time starts to grow linearly again.
 In Fig.~\ref{fig:Solar halo dominating detection prospects} (left), we highlight the region of parameter space where the 1s halo dominates the sensitivity.